 - The Public API - Comprises two components - an implementation of certain technical standards (the "API") - an agreement to meet certain obligations governing "public" access to the API - What makes an API a "Public API" is a set of conventions defining "public" access to the API - A "Public API" does not imply that data is exposed without regard to privacy and security.
-However, there are legal and business considerations that must be addressed before any given healthcare provider and/or vendor would allow another party to use the API to access information. - What is "public" in a "public API" is that the means for interfacing to it are uniformly available, it is based on non-proprietary standards, it is tested for conformance to such standards by trusted third parties, and there are welldefined, fairly-applied, business and legal frameworks for using the API. - 5.
-Priority API Services.
-Core Data Services and Profiles should define the minimal data and document types supported by Public APIs.
+However, there are legal and business considerations that must be addressed before any given healthcare provider and/or vendor would allow another party to use the API to access information. - What is "public" in a "public API" is that the means for interfacing to it are uniformly available, it is based on non-proprietary standards, it is tested for conformance to such standards by trusted third parties, and there are well-defined, fairly-applied, business and legal frameworks for using the API.

 Recommendation: Core Data Services and Profiles should define the minimal data and document types supported by all Public APIs.
-HITECH should focus initially on Clinician-to-Clinician Exchange and

-Consumer Access use cases.
+HITECH should focus initially on Clinician-to-Clinician Exchange and Consumer Access use cases.